TSSlade/tusome_db/db_scoping_notes.md

 1. **Tangerine-based data by unique IDs for individuals and schools** <-- To enable a holistic view of contact across intervention modalities

 ## Considerations
-**This sections contains information on dynamism of schools changing names, zones or subcounties**
+This section contains information regarding the dynamism of schools, zones, or subcounties.

-* Need to be aware that schools keep changing from one zone to another
+1. Schools can be reassigned from one zone to another.
-* Zones also change from one sub-county to another or a subcounty is subdivided into two zones
+1. Zones can be reassigned from one sub-county to another.
-* We need to be aware when the changes have formally been confirmed, and documents that confirm that the changes have been effected
-* When should the updates on the changes be made
+1. Zones can split (into two or more zones) or combined.
+1. Subcounties can have zones reassigned _away_ from them or _to_ them.
+1. Changes will only become official when certain supporting documentation has been obtained.
+The database structure should provide a mechanism for attaching the necessary supporting documentation to the affected records.
+1. Changes will have specific effective dates.
+Those dates should exist as attributes or other metadata of the affected records.